Skip to main content

 const fast = await Sandbox.create(snapshot.snapshotId)

-Upload files at sandbox start
+Upload files

 Use sandbox.files.write() to upload configuration files, scripts, or user data into the sandbox.
+See the Filesystem page for the full file operations API.

 import { Sandbox } from 'e2b'